Stony Plain (electoral district): Electoral history

 The electoral district of Stony Plain was created when the province was first formed in 1905.
 It was one of the longest-surviving original districts, remaining intact for every boundary redistribution until 2017.

 The first election in 1905 saw a three-way battle which was handily won by Liberal candidate John McPherson, who was reelected in 1909.
-He was defeated by Conservative party candidate Conrad Weidenhammer in 1913, who chose to retire after a single term.
+He was defeated by Conservative candidate Conrad Weidenhammer in 1913, who chose to retire after a single term.
 Conservative Frederick Lundy won the tight 1917 race to hold the district.
 He ran again in the 1921 election, but was defeated by United Farmers candidate Willard Washburn in a landslide.
 Washburn held the district for two terms before retiring in 1930.
 The United Farmers ran candidate Donald Macleod who held the district in a tight race over Liberal candidate George Bryan.

-Macleod was defeated in 1935, finishing a very distant third place to Social Credit candidate William Hayes.
+Macleod was defeated in 1935, finishing a distant third place to Social Credit candidate William Hayes.
 The seat became vacant when Hayes died on April 2, 1939, and it would not be filled before the 1940 election.
-Cornelia Wood was nominated to be the Social Credit candidate, she won the district for her party in a tight race that went to ballot transfers.
+Cornelia Wood was nominated to be the Social Credit candidate, who won the district for her party in a tight race that went to ballot transfers.
 Wood was re-elected for three terms before being defeated by Liberal candidate John McLaughlin in 1955.
-McLaughlin would be defeated by Wood again in 1959.
+McLaughlin would be defeated by Wood, who returned to the seat in 1959.
 The two ran against each other twice more, with Wood coming up the winner each time.